As a rookie, Emmanuel Mudiay struggled tremendously. Now a sophomore, his sustained inconsistency has left him out of the rotation.

 Because we have the luxury of looking back on Mudiay’s decision and saying it was poor, we’re going to.
 But you couldn’t fault him when he made it.
 Chris Mannix had pointed out in a Sports Illustrated piece that Mudiay’s mother worked 10-hour days to provide for her family and he “wanted her to stop.”
 He did what was best in that circumstance.
 Even if he spent that one year in college, a lot could’ve happened.

-As we reflect, yes, it’s easy to say that he should’ve gone and played for the guy who turned Allen Iverson into a force.
+As we reflect, yes, it’s easy to say that he should’ve gone and played for the guy who turned Allen Iverson into an unstoppable force.

 After those 10 games, Mudiay sprained his ankle and missed all but the final two games of the year.
 He returned in time for the Tigers semifinal game against the Beijing Ducks, and Mudiay came off the bench and poured in 24 points and also grabbed eight rebounds and four assists.
 Had he performed like that in the NCAA Tournament, it would’ve been almost a lock for him to go top-three.
 Since it was in China, that performance fell on deaf ears, and teams wanted to see more.

-The time leading up to the draft was full of individual workouts, and what Mudiay displayed was what he displayed all along.
-An incredible athlete with handles to match and the potential of being a franchise point guard.
+The time leading up to the draft was full of individual workouts, and what Mudiay displayed was nothing new — an incredible athlete with handles to match and the potential of being a franchise point guard.
 However, there was still no jump shot.

 Denver had no identity, lackluster offense and porous defense.
 Any teenager who’s still unproven is going to fail if thrust into that position.
 Mudiay’s debut was shaky, and he finished with 17 points, 11 turnovers and nine assists in a Nuggets win.
 For the rest of November and a bit of December, his game ebb and flowed.
 There would be a couple of games where he dropped 16 or 18 points that were followed up by a single-digit scoring effort that had six or seven turnovers.